(CBCL, TRF, YSR, SCICA,

 ASEBA approach involves:

-the problems reported for large samples of children,
+problems reported for large samples of children, adolescents,

 multivariate statistical analyses of correlations

-among the problems to identify syndromes of problems
+among the ratings to identify syndromes of problems

 that tend to co-occur.